 1. The Hemingway Editor

 This is the most popular readability score test on the web.
 It’s named after Ernest Hemingway, a writer famous for his short, declarative sentences and concise language.
 He once wrote a short story that was six words long.

 The Hemingway Editor is easy to use because you can copy and paste your text directly into the editor and it will highlight the areas that need improvement.
 Once you’ve applied enough of its suggestions to achieve a score you’re happy with, you can copy and paste your text back into your word processor or CMS.

 2. Yoast SEO

 3. The Simple Words & Phrases list

 Professional web writers turn to this list of simple words and phrases provided by PlainLanguage.gov.
-It is an indispensable tool for anytime you find yourself in the mood to use flowery language, or when you’re working with complex subject matter.
+It is an indispensable tool for anytime you’re tempted to use flowery language, or when you’re working with complex subject matter.

-Simply find the long word you’re tempted to use in your copy in the left-hand column and replace it with the short word suggested in the right hand column.
+Simply find the long word you want to use in your copy in the left-hand column.
+Then, replace it with the short word suggested in the right hand column.